seboettg/Collection/README.md

 ```

 ## Queue ##
-A queue is collection in which the elements are kept in order.
+A queue is a collection in which the elements are kept in order.
 A queue has two principle operations:

 * enqueue
 * dequeue